My Own Prison: Music and lyrics

 My Own Prison is a lot heavier and more grunge-oriented than other Creed albums.
 Its lyrical themes include self-identity, Christianity, faith, sinning, anti-abortion, and anti-affirmative action.
 The music has been described as grunge, post-grunge, alternative metal, and heavy metal.
 Jon Parales of The New York Times compared the album to the Badmotorfinger era of Soundgarden.
 He also likened the music to Hootie & the Blowfish and the song "Unforgiven" to Metallica.
 Stephen Thomas Erlewine of AllMusic wrote that "Creed don't have an original or distinctive sound—they basically fall into the category of post-Seattle bands who temper their grunge with a dose of Live earnestness".
-In 1997, when My Own Prison first brought the band attention from the mainstream, Bradley Bambarger of Billboard wrote that Creed sound "disconcertingly reminiscent of Alice in Chains".
-Justin Seremet of the Hartford Courant wrote that Creed "is essentially Alice in Chains without the bite", comparing singer Stapp's vocals to that of the deceased AIC vocalist, Layne Staley.
+In 1997, when My Own Prison first brought the band attention from the mainstream, Bradley Bambarger of Billboard wrote in December that Creed sound "disconcertingly reminiscent of Alice in Chains".
+Justin Seremet of the Hartford Courant wrote in 1998 that Creed "is essentially Alice in Chains without the bite", comparing singer Stapp's vocals to that of then-AIC vocalist, Layne Staley.
 He described the album as "scrunge", which he defined as "the adopted name for groups that rode the Seattle wave with a couple of hits and subsequently vanished—bands like Silverchair, Sponge, Candlebox, and so on."
-In a review of My Own Prison, The Spokesman-Review described Creed as "slightly heavy metal, slightly alternative".
+In a review of My Own Prison from January 1998, The Spokesman-Review described Creed as "slightly heavy metal, slightly alternative".
 The New Rolling Stone Album Guide described the record as being influenced by 1970s stadium rock and wrote that it includes "thundering metallic tracks and sweeping ballads".
-Phil Freeman of Stereogum wrote:
+In August 2017, Phil Freeman of Stereogum wrote: